The No. 1 Mistake Interviewees Make

 Preparing for Interviews

-With these issues in mind, here are some preparation tips, tied to the above 3 questions, to help rising professionals triumph at interviews.
-Also review guidelines on sites such as Monster.com as well as in my post “Ace Your Interview.”
+With those issues in mind, here are concise preparation tips, tied to the above three concerns.
+Also review guidelines on sites such as Monster.com and LinkedIn as well as in my post, “Ace Your Interview.”

-- Display warmth and professionalism.
-Through your amiable yet polished demeanor, make it clear that you’d bring value and collegiality to an organization.
+Through your amiable yet polished demeanor, make it clear that you’d bring collegiality and professionalism to an organization.

-In sum, interviewing involves skills that anyone can master with practice and feedback.
-Even so, because most of us seldom do interviews, to excel at them, we have to prepare meticulously.
+In sum, interviewing involves skills that require practice and feedback.
+And because most of us seldom engage in job interviews, to excel at them, we have to prepare meticulously.

 Related posts